How to Identify and Avoid Project Burnout at Work

 Regular feedback is the key to avoid burnout at work

 By recognizing the early signs of project burnout, it is possible to avoid it completely.
-Weekly meetings to get feedback from everyone and team-building activities help improve team collaboration and motivation.
+Weekly kickoff meetings to get feedback from everyone and team-building activities help improve team collaboration and motivation.